ucg8j/blog/posts/mythical-man-month-review.md

 ### Some criticisms of the book:
 - 🤦‍♀️ There's not a female pronoun in sight - one of the few mentions of a female, is for an analogy where the project is a pregnancy, adding more women to the project will not decrease the nine months it will take for the birth to happen.
 This is to be expected of a book originally written in 1975 and with a title like *Mythical Man Month*.
 I read the 1995 edition.
 I would hope any subsequent editions endeavour to have more gender inclusive language.
 - 👼 There's quite a lot of God mentions, more mentions of God than Women.
 - 📠 Many of the examples are very out of date.
-And the details on these examples of e.g. IBM 360 are superflous to the modern reader.
+And the details on these examples of e.g. IBM 360 are superfluous to the modern reader.

 ## Major (Useful) Points of the Book
 ### 💣 Combinatorial Explosion